Declare authorised sellers with ads.txt

-You don't have to use ads.txt, but we recommend that you do.
-An ads.txt file can help buyers identify counterfeit inventory and help you receive more advertiser spend that might have otherwise gone towards that counterfeit inventory.
+We strongly recommend that you use an ads.txt file.
+It can help buyers identify counterfeit inventory and help you receive more advertiser spend that might have otherwise gone towards that counterfeit inventory.

 Here's how to create an ads.txt file to publicly declare that Google is authorised to sell your ad inventory:

 google.com, pub-0000000000000000, DIRECT, f08c47fec0942fa0Important: Make sure that you replace